BioPro: Towards Difference-Aware Gender Fairness for Vision-Language Models: Difference-Aware Fairness for VLMs

 \subsection{Text-to-Image Generation}

-For the image generation task, consider an input text prompt $t_g \in \mathcal{T}$, and let $M_g$ denote a text-to-image VLM.
-Given $t_g$, the model synthesizes an image $y_g = M_g(t_g)$.
-Similar to the captioning case, the prompt set $\mathcal{T}$ can be divided into two subsets: the {neutral set} $\mathcal{T}_n$, containing prompts without explicit gender specification (e.g., ``\textit{a photo of a person who works as a banker}''), and the {explicit set} $\mathcal{T}_e$, including prompts with clear gender cues (e.g., ``\textit{a photo of a male person who works as a banker}'', ``\textit{a photo of a female nurse}'').
-Let $z(t_g)$ denote the text embedding produced by the model’s text encoder.
-We apply a debiasing transformation $F_g$ on $z(t_g)$: $ \tilde{z}(t_g) = F_g\big(z(t_g)\big)$, where $\tilde{z}(t_g)$ is the debiased generative embedding passed to the image decoder or diffusion module.
-The desired behavior of $F_g$ mirrors the difference-aware principle.
-Specifically, for neutral prompts $t_n \in \mathcal{T}_n$, the generated images should exhibit gender balance, i.e., the proportion of male-appearing and female-appearing subjects should be approximately equal.
-For explicit prompts $t_e \in \mathcal{T}_e$, the generated image should faithfully follow the gender specification contained in the prompt.
-These requirements can be expressed as follows:
+For the image generation task, consider an input text prompt $t_g \in \mathcal{T}$ and a VLM $M_g$ that synthesizes an image $y_g = M_g(t_g)$.
+Similar to the captioning case, the prompt set $\mathcal{T}$ is partitioned into a {neutral set} $\mathcal{T}_n$, containing prompts without explicit gender specification, and an {explicit set} $\mathcal{T}_e$, which includes clear gender cues.
+Let $z(t_g)$ denote the original text embedding.
+The goal of difference-aware fairness is to learn a debiasing transformation $F_g$ such that the modified embedding $\tilde{z}(t_g) = F_g(z(t_g))$ simultaneously satisfies the following requirements:

-\textbf{(i) Neutral Fairness:} Let $G(\cdot)$ denote a gender classifier operating on generated images, which predicts the gender label of the depicted subject (e.g., \textit{male}, \textit{female}).
-For neutral prompts, the ratio between the probabilities of generating male and female subjects should be approximately one:

-\textbf{(ii) Explicit Gender Faithfulness:} For explicit prompts that contain gender-specified information, the debiasing transformation should not alter the intended gender semantics.
-That is, the probability of generating an image consistent with the specified gender should remain unchanged: